Resources

 NRIs should consider buying life insurance (LI) in India in the following situations.

-• If they have financial dependents in India, such as parents, spouse, or children, who would be affected financially in the event of the NRI's untimely death.
+• If they have financial dependents in India, such as parents, spouses, or children, they would be affected financially in the event of the NRI's untimely death.

 • If they plan to return to India in the future or have significant assets in India.

-It is important for NRIs to work with a professional financial advisor or insurance agent to assess their specific needs and determine the best life insurance policy for them.
-They should also ensure that they understand the terms and conditions of the policy, including the premium payment options, coverage amount, and maturity and death benefit payouts.
+It is important for NRIs to work with a professional financial advisor or insurance agent to assess their specific needs and determine the best life insurance policy.
+It is also critical to understand the terms and conditions of the policy, including the premium payment options, coverage amount, and maturity and death benefit payouts.

 Why should NRIs consider opting for life insurance in India?